 We continue his legacy of speaking a fundamental truth to the world–that Africans and peoples of African descent are makers of history and co-workers in what W. E. B. Du Bois called, “The Kingdom of Culture.”
 ASALH’s mission is to create and disseminate knowledge about Black History, to be, in short, the nexus between the Ivory Tower and the global public.
 We labor in the service of Blacks and all humanity.

 The vision of the Association for the Study of African American Life and History is to be the premier Black Heritage learned society with a strong network of national and international branches and partners whose diverse and inclusive membership will continue the Woodson legacy.

 The mission of the Association for the Study of African American Life and History (ASALH) is to promote, research, preserve, interpret and disseminate information about Black life, history and culture to the global community.

-The Association for the Study of African American Life and History (ASALH) is head-quartered in Washington, D.C., temporarily on the campus of Howard University.
+The Association for the Study of African American Life and History (ASALH) is head-quartered in Washington, D.C., temporarily 301 Rhode Island Ave, NW in Washington, DC.
 The Association operates as local, state, and international branches promoting greater knowledge of African American history through a program of education, research, and publishing.